Equinor ASA – Annual report – 31 December 2025

 Marketing, Midstream & Processing

-In 2023, the net impairment mainly related to expectations of stabilizing refinery margins at a lower level than the margins consumed in recent periods, while in 2022 the net impairment reversal was mainly related to increased refinery margin assumptions.
+In 2025, the net impairment reversal mainly related to increased refinery margin assumptions combined with extended economic lifetime of the relevant asset.
+In 2023, the impairment mainly related to expectations of stabilizing refinery margins at a lower level than the margins consumed in recent periods.

 Renewables USA – Offshore

-In 2023, Equinor’s offshore wind projects on the US North East Coast were facing increased costs due to inflation and supply chain constraints.
-In October 2023, the New York State Public Service Commission (PSC) rejected price increase petitions related to offtake agreements from several offshore and onshore wind farm developers, including Equinor’s joint ventures.
-As a consequence, an impairment of USD 300 million was recognised.
-The recoverable amount was established applying a fair value approach.
-These investments are accounted for using the equity method.
+In 2023, Equinor’s offshore wind projects on the US North East Coast were facing increased costs and in October 2023, the New York State Public Service Commission (PSC) rejected price increase petitions related to the offtake agreement with Equinor’s equity accounted joint ventures.
+As a consequence, an impairment of USD 300 million was recognised applying a fair value approach.

 Accounting assumptions